 Basically, the app provides doctors with the functionality of saving and organizing data about patients with the ability to find it quickly in a database when it’s needed.
 Also, doctor’s can plan and save appointments in the calendar as well as the history of medical examinations for patients under supervision.
-Application also saves history of diagnoses, prescribed medicines, personal data and complex medication plans with marking the stages.
+The application also saves the history of diagnoses, prescribed medicines, personal data and complex medication plans with marking the stages.
 Another useful feature is that the users of the app get the access to the stats and explorations on different issues at different level of coverage, from local to general statistics and recommendations by WHO.

 Let’s check UX solutions for three basic screens presenting appointments, calendar and statistics.

 The app features the sidebar with five tabs located on the left side of the screen and the header featuring the title of the information field (calendar, appointments etc.), the current date and search field, well-seen and easily accessible in case any data should be found quickly.
 The main field of the Calendar screen presented below organizes data about all the appointments in three modes along the period of time reviewed — month, week and day, switched via top menu.
 This part also gives particular dates shown on the screen.
 All the data is organized in special cards while the timeline located on the left lets to catch the timing.
 The user can review all the planned appointments or things to do, getting more extensive data after tapping the necessary tab or add new appointments to the free spaces in the schedule.
 In preview, notes show the full name of the patient, time of the planned appointment and mark of the visit nature (urgent, follow-up therapy etc.)